KQM-git/TCL/characters/hydro/barbara.md

 | Duration | 15s |
 | Cooldown | 32s |

+**Notes**
 * Cast time can be reduced by performing a swap cancel.

 {% endtab %}

 {% tab title="Shining Miracle♪" %}
-Heals your own party members and nearby teammates for a large amount of HP.
+Heals your own party members and nearby teammates for a large amount of HP that scales with Barbara's Max HP.

 | Attribute | Burst |
 | :--- | :--- |